melissawm/scientific-python-translations.github.io/content/docs.md

-After these steps, a PR will be created to your website repo with the translations for the language you selected (see https://github.com/numpy/numpy.org/pull/774 for an example.)
+After these steps, a PR will be created to your website repo with the translations for the language you selected (see [numpy/numpy.org#774](https://github.com/numpy/numpy.org/pull/774) for an example.)
 This PR should be merged when you are ready to publish the translations.

+After merging the translations PR, you should **delete the corresponding branch** and re-create it from scratch.
+This will prevent conflicts with future translations.

 ## Setting up a language switcher

-Ideally, the dropdown will be populated automatically.

-(to be completed)
+This work is in progress - follow (issue #) for details.

 ### Scientific Python Hugo Theme

 ### PyData Sphinx Theme

+This work is in progress - follow [pydata/pydata-sphinx-theme#507](https://github.com/pydata/pydata-sphinx-theme/issues/507) for details.

 ## Known limitations